 Phonemic awareness activities make it easier for 3 and 4 year old child to learn alphabet sounds and phonics.
 Research shows that children who struggle to learn to read also struggle to isolate individual sounds in words.

-Invite your child to choose 3 objects from a beginning sounds or alphabet sounds set of Montessori language objects that you have inside a bag or basket.
+Invite your 3-5 year old child to choose 3 objects from a beginning sounds or alphabet sounds set of Montessori language objects that you have inside a bag or basket.
 Name each object as your child takes it out.
 Then say: “I see something that starts with the sound /j/…. jet!
 Jet starts with /j/.”
 Repeat with one of the other objects, but this time see if your child can figure out which object you're thinking of when you say its beginning sound.

 For example, you could invite your child to identify the beginning sound of Montessori language objects and match them with Montessori sandpaper letters or moveable alphabet letters.